 Ways to avoid online dating scams and Tinder scams

 We are always at your service to help you identify the person.
-We have more sources and connections than you that help us to check about the authenticity of the person.
+We have more sources and connections than you that help us to check about the authenticity of the subject.

 In a discreet way we find out if someone is a con artist with a fake profile.

 - Never send money to anyone.
-Be it military personnel or anyone you have met on social media, do not get into any monetary terms.
+Be it military personnel or anyone you have met on social media or an internet dating site, do not get into any monetary terms.
 A fake military man often asks you for communication fees, transportation costs, medical or marriage processing fees, but the moment he does that, know in your heart that you are speaking to a scammer.